garagehive/garagehive.github.io/docs/garagehive-group-items-grouping-document-lines.md

     ![](media/garagehive-group-items1.gif)

 3. From the **Line Group Update** page, select the lines to add to the group (the group name column is at the end of the table with check boxes) and close the window.
-4. Click on the cell under the **Line Count** column and select the lines to add to the selected group.
-The number of lines added to the group is displayed in the line count column.
+4. The number of lines added to the group is displayed in the line count column.

     ![](media/garagehive-group-items2.gif)